 5 Specific D&D problems

 Your players are not detectives.
 They cannot find a bloody piece of paper and figure out who committed a murder.
 If you have a specific idea in mind your players will not follow it.
 You are playing D&D, not writing a book.
-That is why you need to keep a few things in mind.
+That is why when creating a murder mystery in D&D, you have 5 specific problems that you need to plan for

 - Give extra time.